 The Postal Service uses a detailed process to justify and analyze the cost/benefits of projects over \$5 million for major equipment programs and facilities.
-In work that we have performed over the last four years, we have noted that for many projects management presented programs for approval without adequate documentation and analysis.
-We have recently completed a comprehensive review of this process in which we evaluated the methods used by the Postal Service to validate and monitor this annual expenditure of several billion dollars.
-We are also reviewing performance measurements to determine whether they are complete and reported timely to senior Postal Service managers.
-These measures will allow managers to track subsequent program performance and adjust funding in order to assure that Postal Service funds are justified, cost effective, or beneficial to their operations.
+Over the last four years, we noted that management presented many programs for approval without adequate documentation and analysis.
+We have recently completed a comprehensive review of this process, in which we evaluated the methods used by the Postal Service to validate and monitor its annual expenditures of several billion dollars.
+We are also reviewing performance measurements to determine whether they are complete and are reported promptly to senior Postal Service managers.
+These measures will allow managers to track subsequent program performance and adjust funding in order to ensure that Postal Service funds are justified, cost-effective, or beneficial to their operations.

 The Postal Service uses return on investment to determine the economic viability and cost benefits of its programs.
-We continue to question some of the Postal Service's return on investment projections because they do not always possess the data to make these projections.
+We continue to question some of the Postal Service's return on investment projections because postal management does not always possess the data to make these projections.
 Lack of accurate data could have a direct impact on postal income projections.

 For example, we have looked at return on investment on numerous postal projects.
-In each of these reviews we believe that Postal Service management could have used more reliable and complete data.
+In each of these reviews, we believe that Postal Service management could have used more reliable and complete data.
 In one instance, a \$500 million automation project for 23 sites was projected to have a return on investment of approximately 5 percent.
-However, our analysis showed that the return on investment at the time of approval should have been almost a negative
+However, our analysis showed that the return on investment at the time of approval should have been almost a negative 9 percent, and most recently showed that the actual return on investment for the nine sites that have been operational for a year was a negative 6 percent.

-9 percent.
 Therefore, the approval of this investment was based on inaccurate information.

-In a draft report we previously discussed, we reviewed a program to repair postal equipment.
-The Postal Service estimated savings from the program to be \$300 million over a 10 year period.
-Instead we found that the program, as deployed, may not result in the projected savings, but will result in costing the Postal Service \$1.1 billion more over the 10 year life of the program.
+We reviewed a program to repair postal equipment and found the Postal Service estimated savings from the program to be \$300 million over a 10-year period.
+Instead, we found that the program, as deployed, may not result in the forecasted savings, but will result in costing the Postal Service \$1.4 billion more over the 10-year life of the program than forecast.

-We are also concerned that the Postal Service has entered into a number of agreements whereby the Postal Service is guaranteeing revenue to their business partners.
+We are also concerned that the Postal Service has entered into a number of agreements that guarantees revenue to its business partners.
 The Postal Service assumes the risk in the venture, even though it does not know what the revenue will be.

-For example, in one recent agreement the Postal Service provided an annual revenue guarantee over the 10 year life of the contract, even though the Postal Service has little or no experience in this area.
-To date, in an ongoing review, we have not been able to verify how the revenue guarantees were derived, but the amount of revenue being guaranteed appeared to us to be unrealistic.
+For example, in one recent agreement the Postal Service provided an annual revenue guarantee over the 10-year life of the contract, even though the Postal Service has little or no experience in this area.
+To date, in an ongoing review, we have not been able to verify how the revenue guarantees were derived, but the amount of revenue guaranteed appeared unrealistic to us.
 Further, the Postal Service has not yet been able to provide sufficient information to justify the revenue guarantee.
-Furthermore, in the year since this program commenced, the Postal Service told us that revenues from the program have been below their original projections.
-The Postal Service is currently revising their projections based on the economic slowdown.
+Furthermore, in the year since this program commenced, Postal Service management told us that revenues from the program have been below their original projections.
+The Postal Service is currently revising its projections based on the economic slowdown.